Amla and Brahmi Paste Recipe and Tutorial

 I used 6 more oz of the hot water.
 I still added it 2oz at a time and mixed in between each pour.

 Then I followed the instructions on the box and let the mixture sit for 15 minutes before using.
 I put my hair into four sections and applied the paste to each one.
-When I finished applying, I twisted my hair up into a bun so that I could cover with my plastic cap (I need to get one of the clear caps from Celestial Crowns so that I can stop going through so many of these small disposable ones).
+When I finished applying, I twisted my hair up into a bun so that I could cover with my plastic cap.

+Let the mixture sit for 30-45 minutes and rinse well.
 This paste did not take very long to rinse out.
-I followed with a deep conditioner.
 One thing that I noticed right away was the fullness of my hair after rinsing and it was easier to detangle.
 This is a treatment I’ll do again.

 What I Used: